Owsla (OWZ-sluh | /'aʊz slə/)

 Manpower

-By interhouse treaty, each House Leader can only have up to four members of their elite guard at any given time, and each House Heir can have only one; meaning the Owsla only number up to five at any given time.
+By interhouse Treaty, each House Leader can only have up to five members of their elite guard at any given time.
 While membership often changes among the Owsla, this is largely because there seems to be no shortage of volunteers.

 Equipment